mjekrami/nf-assignment/README.md

 aws sns publish --topic-arn arn:aws:sns:us-east-1:123456789012:overtime --message "The instance ${HOSTNAME} is still up and running."
 ```
 4. register the script to `cron` and set it to `0 0 * * *`
+5. Subscribe a `overtime.py` to SNS to look for any new notification on overtim topic and send it to recipients.